Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity."

+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity."

 **Marcus**: "That could work.
 If we frame it as a way to enhance security while promoting equity, it might gain traction."

 ## Scene 3: Climactic Confrontation